knative/docs/docs/eventing/channels/channels-crds.md

     ```
 -->

-This is a non-exhaustive list of Channels `CRD`s for Knative.
+This is a non-exhaustive list of the available Channels for Knative Eventing.

 Notes: